"Bioengineered" or "GMO"?

 If that was all incredibly confusing, don’t worry.
 You’re not alone.
 It’s difficult to meaningfully differentiate these terms.
 The distinctions are nuanced.

 But as BE-labeling takes effect and as genetically engineered becomes more prevalent, those distinctions are going to matter.
 Understanding them, and going through the (admittedly tedious) work required to do so, will be important.

 Our take on all this

-The NBFDS may muddy the waters it was meant clear, but while there is a fear that additional labeling will only further stigmatize BE-products, we think that the increased transparency could actually favor companies producing BE products, especially those taking a responsible approach to genetic engineering.
+The NBFDS may muddy the waters it was meant clear, but while there is a fear that additional labeling will only further stigmatize bioengineered products, we think that the increased transparency could actually favor companies producing bioengineered products, especially those taking a responsible approach to genetic engineering.

 As BE logos start hitting the shelves in earnest, there will be a movement towards clarify related to what these terms actually mean.